Testing bounded arboricity: Introduction

 \subsection{Our result}

 Let $G = (V,E)$ be a graph with $n$ vertices and $m$ edges.
-We assume that for any given vertex $v \in V$, it is possible to query for its degree, $d(v)$, as well as query for its $i^{\rm th}$ neighbor for any $1 \leq i \leq d(v)$.\footnote{We note that the ordering of the neighbors of vertices is arbitrary and that a neighbor query to vertex $v$ with $i > d(v)$ is answered by a special symbol.
-Observe that a degree query to $v$ can be replaced by $O(\log d(v))$ neighbor queries.} We say that $G$ is {\em $\eps$-close\/} to having arboricity $\alpha$ if at most $\eps\cdot m$ edges should be removed from $G$ so that the resulting graph will have arboricity at most $\alpha$.
+We assume that for any given vertex $v \in V$, it is possible to query for its degree, $d(v)$, as well as query for its $i^{\rm th}$ neighbor for any $1 \leq i \leq d(v)$. ~\footnote{We note that the ordering of the neighbors of vertices is arbitrary and that a neighbor query to vertex $v$ with $i > d(v)$ is answered by a special symbol.
+Observe that a degree query to $v$ can be replaced by $O(\log d(v))$ neighbor queries.}\textsuperscript{,}\footnote{Usually the general-graphs model also allows for pair queries, however our algorithm does not require them, and the lower bounds holds also when allowing them.} We say that $G$ is {\em $\eps$-close\/} to having arboricity $\alpha$ if at most $\eps\cdot m$ edges should be removed from $G$ so that the resulting graph will have arboricity at most $\alpha$.
 Otherwise, $G$ is {\em $\eps$-far\/} from having arboricity $\alpha$.

-We present an algorithm that, given query access to $G$ together with parameters $n$, $\alpha$ and $\epsilon$ distinguishes with high constant probability between the case that $G$ is $\eps$-close to having arboricity at most $\alpha$, and the case in which $G$ is $c\cdot \eps$-far from having arboricity $3\alpha$ for an absolute constant\footnote{The constant we achieve is 20.
+We present an algorithm that, given query access to $G$ together with parameters $n$, $\alpha$ and $\epsilon$ distinguishes with high constant probability between the case that $G$ is $\eps$-close to having arboricity at most $\alpha$, and the case that $G$ is $c\cdot \eps$-far from having arboricity $3\alpha$ for an absolute constant\footnote{The constant we achieve is 20.
 For the sake of simplicity and clarity of the algorithm and its analysis, we did not make an effort to minimize this constant.} $c$.
 The query complexity and running time of the algorithm are

 in expectation.